 The marketing aim is not only to get fans to line up for each new theatrical release, but to see the Disney+ subscription as essential.
 It would be all nearly perfect - well-curated in various ways - if not for the messy legacy of the long-lasting effects of some rather old business deals made by Marvel years before the House of Mouse gobbled them up.
 For now, at least, this means that Disney+ gives someone access to most of it, but (for now) that doesn't include the MCU-connected Incredible Hulk (2008) nor the three most recent Spider-Man films starring Tom Holland.
 They're working on that, though.

-those weeks after they premiered, hitting particularly ill-attended weekday showings.
+Anyway, since the outbreak of COVID-19 I've only gotten out to see a couple films in theaters, and those weeks after they premiered, hitting particularly ill-attended weekday showings.
 I'm still not anywhere near the comfort level of looking to get back into a theater with more than a well-scattered handful of strangers.
 This Dr. Strange sequel was one of those, though.

 While undeniably a Marvel film, it's also very much a Sam Raimi one, with a restrained form of his brand of horror imagery.
 I enjoyed it well enough, though the past two years have seen me get very accustomed to watching things at home, where I have the captions on, can pause the film, and generally be much more comfortable.
 I was getting a little antsy in the old-style stadium seats at the Regal where I watched it.
 I'm looking forward to giving it a rewatch at home, where I'm expecting I'll be more focused on it.